xlink-corp/xlink-sdk/Application Developement Documents/The APIs for User Identity.md

 ### **<a name="RetrieveUserInformation">7.Retrieve User Information</a>**

-    Use this interface to retrieve user personal information
+Use this api to retrieve user personal information

 **Request**